 When you draw from the Well, you return with more than water — you return with wisdom.

 You’ll arrive in the early evening with time to get settled and grounded.
-We’ll provide a nourishing snack or a shared family-style meal to welcome you.
+We’ll provide a nourishing family-style meal to welcome you.

 Each morning begins with gentle movement—ideally outdoors—followed by a wholesome breakfast.
-From there, we’ll move into group and individual activities connected to the retreat’s theme.
+From there, we’ll move into group and individual activities connected to the event’s theme.

 Lunch will feature fresh, seasonal foods whenever possible.